Star Trek fan productions: Starship Grissom (2016)

-Potemkin Pictures (2010–2020)
+Potemkin Pictures (2010–present)

 80+ Episodes and spin-offs: Project Potemkin, Starship Tristan, Starship Deimos, Starship Endeavour, Battlecruiser Kupok, Starship Triton, Hospital Ship Marie Curie, Starship Alexander, Starship Webster.
 Set at the TOS movies timeline.

 Star Trek: These Are The Voyages...
 (2017–2019)

-After the positive reception to their first short film, the filmmakers of the award winning Needs of the Many set about to produce an anthology of five short films set during the Star Trek: Enterprise era of the franchise.
+After the positive reception to their first short film, the filmmakers of the award-winning Needs of the Many set about to produce an anthology of five short films set during the Star Trek: Enterprise era of the franchise.
 "The Derelict" was released in 2017, followed by "Good Men" and "The Fall of Starbase One" in 2018.
 The final production "Line of Duty" was released July 27, 2019.

 Blood of Tiberius (2019)

-Blood of Tiberius is a fan series set 50 years after the events of Star Trek: The Original Series and is derived from the episode "Bread and Circuses".
-The 3-D animated series takes place in the year 2319 and follows Livia Avitus, the granddaughter of the Captain James Kirk, as a Special Agent for the Federation of Planets.
+Blood of Tiberius is a fan series set 50 years after the events of Star Trek: The Original Series and is derived from the episode "Bread and Circuses."
+The 3-D animated series takes place in the year 2319 and follows Livia Avitus, the granddaughter of Captain James Kirk, as a Special Agent for the Federation of Planets.

-Dreadnought Dominion (2015-2022)
+Dreadnought Dominion (2015-2025)

 Created by Frank Parker Jr who portrayed the original Commodore Samuel Grissom was launched in April 2015, this series takes place during the original-series era, and tells the story of the crew of the USS Dominion (NCC-2115), Dreadnought Dominion is the only fan film or series to feature the Dreadnought class Star ship designed by Franz Joseph (artist) Schnaubelt and published in the Star Trek Star Fleet Technical Manual 1975.
 Dreadnought Dominion stars Gary Davis as Captain Jason Brousseau, Randy Wrenn as Chief Engineer Commander Stephen Denson and Tracey Davis as Communications officer LCmdr Paula Tompkins with an ensemble cast.
-As of November 2022 16 episodes had been released.
-The 17th episode is planned to be shot in early 2023.
+As of September 2023 18 episodes have been released.
+The 19th episode is planned to be released in late 2024 or early 2025.

 Theatre

 Klingon Tamburlaine (2019)

 In 2019, Los Angeles based theatre company, School of Night, premiered their show in the 2019 Hollywood Fringe Festival.
-The show is a creation from Christopher Marlowe’s medieval pageant of will, war and conquest re-imagined as epic sci-fi spectacle.
+The show is a creation from Christopher Marlowe's medieval pageant of will, war and conquest re-imagined as epic sci-fi spectacle.
 Tragedy!
 Romance!
 Mighty verse!
 Great battles waged on land and in space!
 Honor and glory!
 Qapla’!
-Klingon Tamburlaine is an unofficial fan production adapted from Christopher Marlowe’s Tamburlaine the Great, Parts I and II.
+Klingon Tamburlaine is an unofficial fan production adapted from Christopher Marlowe's Tamburlaine the Great, Parts I and II.
 During its run, the show gained a large amount of attention throughout the Los Angeles community.
 It won several awards, including the Encore Producers' Award and the Pick of the Fringe Award.
-Klingon Tamburlaine was offered a three week run in October and November at The Complex Hollywood Theater.
+Klingon Tamburlaine was offered a three-week run in October and November at The Complex Hollywood Theater.